 Pais, a Portuguese native, lived in Macau for nearly 30 years.

-The ruins of Mater Dei are Macau’s most famous site.
+The ruins of Mater Dei is Macau’s most famous site.

 It’s a singular experience to gaze at the massive façade of a church with the rest of it missing.